-1 NEIs are for participants who received incentives for lighting, lighting controls, and/or other non-lighting measures through the program.
-NEI values are in 2020 dollars.
-Table 11 B.3
+1 NEIs are for participants who received incentives for lighting, lighting controls, heating and cooling equipment, water heating equipment, and refrigeration measures through the SBEA program.
+NEI values are in 2020 dollars for consistency with other study chapters.
+Table 11 in Appendix B.3 reports detailed results by measure and NEI dollar value by unit and kWh.

 2 90% confidence intervals in parentheses